wp-plugins/cleansave/readme.txt

    * Dropbox - Saves a PDF or text file to your Dropbox account
    * Box - Saves a PDF or text file to your Box account
    * Google Drive - Saves a PDF or text file to your Google Drive account
+   * Kindle - Saves the content to your Kindle
    * Google Cloud Print - prints to a remote printer
    * Print - Sends content to your printer
    * Email - Sends content via email